At Day's End

 "She sure did," Sarah added, chuckling.
 "Even when you were still inside me."

-Placing the last bit of food on the table, and seating her self, Sarah then invites her daughter and husband to dine with her, "And now, won't you two join me for breakfast?" she said.
-"You guys gotta get off to work this morning, and I got my work around here to tend to."
+Placing the last bit of food on the table, and seating, Sarah then invites her daughter and husband to dine with her, "And now, won't you two join me for breakfast?" she said.
+"You guys gotta get off to work this morning, and I got my work here to tend to."

 The three of them seated, the blessing spoken, they commenced dining.
 While enjoying breakfast together, Jessi shares her dream with her parents.
 "Like I'd told you, Mother," she begins, "it was a most interesting dream: the humble birth of a child, yet he was a king.
 Sad, though, he was rejected by those he came to serve.
 However, he promised that if they did accept him, he would make them heirs of his father's kingdom.
 But then," Jessi said, "his words spoken had seemed to come across to me so clear as if spoken directly to me.
 Ah," she continued with a chuckle, "I guess they were; it was my dream after all."